More Photos

 The advantage of a self-guided cycling holiday is that you decide the pace.
 This trip is designed for regular leisure cyclists as the itinerary does include one steep climb on day 5.
 You should be comfortable with cycling 40-50 km a day on rural roads, side roads and cycle paths.
 It is always sensible to get some additional exercise before going on an active holiday and we advise you to dust off your bike and head out on a few rides before your holiday.
 After all, the fitter you are the more enjoyable your cycling will be.

-The Costa Blanca has a Mediterranean climate, characterised by lots of sunshine (3000 hours each year - that's about 325 days of sunshine).
-Sea breezes help to moderate the temperatures during the hotter months when temperatures can reach up to 26 degrees in the summer.
-The spring and autumn months provide cooler cycling conditions with the odd day of rain too.
+The Costa Blanca has a Mediterranean climate, characterised by lots of sunshine (averaging around 3000 hours each year - that's about 325 days of sunshine).
+Sea breezes help to moderate temperatures during the hotter summer months, when temperatures can reach the upper 20s, and in the winter the mountains protect the region against cold north winds.
+The spring and autumn months provide a happy medium for cycling, with the occasional day of rain too, and especially in autumn there are fewer crowds.

 KE do not encourage the use of single use plastic items.
 We are ensuring that our agents all over the world are working together to reduce the problem and educate those around them.
 We are leading by example in our KE office by reducing our plastic use.